12 Secrets You Didn’t Know About Charles’ and Diana’s Wedding

 The incredible shrinking woman

 It took 15 fittings to get Diana’s dress to fit for the big day.
 In the end, her designers, Elizabeth and David Emanuel, said they had to sew her into the dress due to her drastic weight loss since her initial fitting.
 Diana had dropped from having a 29-inch waist to a tiny 23.5-inch one.
 “Every time she turned up for a fitting, she had lost more weight,” noted Elizabeth Emmanuel to Express.co.uk.
 “We put it down to nerves.
 But it did make it incredibly difficult for us to get on with making the dress.
 We had to keep taking the bodice in and changing the pattern.
 The last thing we wanted was to make it up in silk, then have to play around with that.”
-History lovers–you might not know about this common object’s secret origin.
+Here are some tiny details you might have missed at Prince Harry and Meghan Markle’s wedding.

 The lace on Diana’s dress was not just old—it was really, really old.
 Sourced from antique scraps bought at auction by her dress designers, Doyouremember.com says fabric experts identified it as Carrickmacross lace from the bodice of a gown of yesteryear—all the ways back to Queen Mary’s day.
 Although old lace might not be your fashion go to, check out these go-to fashion tips from Princess Di.